ikpehlivan/Andro-Deep-Link-Inquisitor/README.md

 # Android Deep Link Inquisitor 📱🔍

 **Andro-Deep-Link-Inquisitor** is a specialized reconnaissance tool written in Go, designed for mobile security researchers and penetration testers.
-It automates the discovery and security analysis of Deep Links and App Links within Android applications to identify critical vulnerabilities such as **Intent Redirection**, **Authentication Bypass**, and **Insecure WebView** implementations.
+It automates the discovery and security analysis of Deep Links and App Links within Android applications to identify critical vulnerabilities such as **Intent Redirection**, **Authentication Bypass** and **Insecure WebView** implementations.

 ---
 # 🎯 Overview